Drakynfly/FaerieDataSystemPublic/README.md

   - (I am likely going to split this module up later, its kinda a grab bag of extra stuff I make)

 ### FaerieItemMesh
-- A subsystem for created dynamic meshes `FFaerieItemMesh` that represent an item visually in the world.
+- A subsystem for creating dynamic meshes, `FFaerieItemMesh`, which represent an item visually in the world.

 ### FaerieItemCard
-- A subsystem for creating UMG widget's for items in a somewhat modular way.
+- A subsystem for creating UMG widgets for items in a somewhat modular way.

 ### FaerieEquipment (+ Editor)
 - Simple slot-based equipment manager.
 In an early stage of development, but a solid, simple prototype.